Subchapter B. MANUAL FOR ALLOWABLE COST

 (e) A bed reserved for a recipient who is hospitalized will not be counted as an occupied bed unless the reserved bed is filled with another patient while the Medical Assistance recipient is hospitalized.
 A bed reserved for a recipient who is on therapeutic leave will be counted as an occupied bed.

-Notes of Decisions The nursing homes new 180 bed facility was not a new facility allowing for the application of the minimum bed occupancy allowance rule used in the determination of depreciation expense in that the home has been in existence since 1873.
+The nursing home’s new 180 bed facility was not a ‘‘new facility’’ allowing for the application of the minimum bed occupancy allowance rule used in the determination of depreciation expense in that the home has been in existence since 1873.
 Lemington Home for the Aged v.
 Department of Public Welfare, 641 A.2d 637 (Pa.
 Cmwlth.
 1994).

 § 1181.234.
 General administration allowance.